-WSM Engineering, founded in 1979, is specialized in advisory and engineering services related to building constructions and system floors.
+WSM Engineering, founded in 1979, is specialised in advisory and engineering services related to building constructions and system floors.
 WSM Engineering has a highly-qualified staff of around 32 personnel with both architectural and engineering skills and extensive experience in a wide range of projects.

-This, combined with a department specialized in the technical design calculations for system floors, cavity walls, precast flooring systems, and solid precast elements, enables WSM to offer a total solution that is unique in the Netherlands and beyond.
+This, combined with a department specialised in the technical design calculations for system floors, cavity walls, precast flooring systems, and solid precast elements, enables WSM to offer a total solution that is unique in the Netherlands and beyond.

 Investing in 3D models with Autodesk Revit

 In order to further establish itself as a total partner, in 2010 WSM started carrying out 3D modelling in Autodesk Revit Structure extended with TheModus, a practical working environment and Revit library developed by Cadac Group.
-Pieter Hoogland, deputy director, and Frank Terstappen, design engineer and 'Reviteer,' talk about the transition from traditional 2D drawing to 3D modelling.
+Pieter Hoogland, deputy director, and Frank Terstappen, design engineer and Reviteer, talk about the transition from traditional 2D drawing to 3D modelling.

-Pieter Hoogland explains: 'Despite fewer work assignments due to the economic recession in 2010, we wanted to invest in building up our knowledge and experience with the 3D models in Revit.
+Pieter Hoogland explains, ''Despite fewer work assignments due to the economic recession in 2010, we wanted to invest in building up our knowledge and experience with the 3D models in Revit.
 We decided to participate in De Wijk van Morgen (The Neighbourhood of Tomorrow) in Heerlen.
-This is an innovative demonstration area for new developments in the field of sustainable building and sustainable energy supply for the built environment, for which various parties collaborate and work together.'
+This is an innovative demonstration area for new developments in the field of sustainable building and sustainable energy supply for the built environment, for which various parties collaborate and work together.''